jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Techvolution is about people discussing what's best for politics and economics, to also reference natural laws.
 So let's keeping learning how science came to physics, chemistry, geology, and biology so we're more ready to learn and accept the natural laws of politics.
 As we'll see.
 Life had to learn what the laws of nature were too.
 And the process started 3.6 billion years ago.

+---

+To be worked on.

+1. How does the author plan to address the potential criticism that science is not always objective or value-free?
+The text implies that science is a more accurate and reliable way of understanding the world than mythology or ideology, but this assumption may be challenged by some readers.
+2. What is the author's definition of "mythology" and "ideology"?
+These terms are used somewhat loosely in the text, and it might be helpful to provide a clearer definition or distinction between them.
+3. How does the author plan to apply the principles of science to the study of politics and economics?
+The text hints at this application, but it's not entirely clear how the author plans to make this connection.

 ## Chapter 2 - What Life Is - The Creator of Life

 ### Introduction